 With a background in law and 17 years in various leadership roles in the timber industry, Anne brings her extensive experience in strategic planning, governance and corporate affairs to Stand Like Stone.

 “I am thrilled to have been given the honour of leading Stand Like Stone and to continue building on the foundation’s success.
-I am really looking forward to working with the team and our community partners to deliver the Board’s important vision of making a positive and meaningful impact to the people and communities in the Limestone Coast,” Ms Kerr said.
+I am really looking forward to working with the team and our community partners to deliver the Board’s important mission of building on the generosity of spirit within our community and promote investment in the Limestone Coast for lasting impact.”

 I am thrilled to have been given the honour of leading Stand Like Stone and to continue building on the foundation's success.Anne Kerr, CEO